pickifyappsupport/pickify-app/support/index.md

 # Pickify Support

-Pickify is a private, offline randomizer for iPhone: dice, a coin, cards, a prize wheel, roulette, straws, and a dozen other ways to pick a name or settle a decision.
+Pickify is a private, offline randomizer for iPhone and iPad: dice, a coin, cards, a prize wheel, roulette, straws, and a dozen other ways to pick a name or settle a decision.
 It has no account, no server, and makes no network requests.